docker/docs/_includes/ee-linux-install-reuse.md

 {% elsif section == "using-yum-repo" %}

-The advantage of using a repository from which to install Docker EE (or any software) is that it provides a certain level of automation.
+The advantage of using a repository from which to install Docker Engine - Enterprise (or any software) is that it provides a certain level of automation.
 RPM-based distributions such as {{ linux-dist-long }}, use a tool called YUM that work with your repositories to manage dependencies and provide automatic updates.

 {% elsif section == "set-up-yum-repo" %}
-You only need to set up the repository once, after which you can install Docker EE _from_ the repo and repeatedly upgrade as necessary.
+You only need to set up the repository once, after which you can install Docker Engine - Enterprise _from_ the repo and repeatedly upgrade as necessary.

 1. Remove existing Docker repositories from `/etc/yum.repos.d/`: